mitranim/fpx/docs/templates/index.md

 Broadly speaking, closures have a cost; defining functions statically avoids that cost.

 This doesn't always improve performance, and can even make it worse.
 A smart engine can sometimes optimize a closure away.
 Closures may accidentally enable optimizations like function specialization.
 However, such optimizations can be unreliable.
-As a rule of thumb, memory allocation beats all other costs.
-Avoiding closure allocation is more reliable and predictable at improving performance.
+As a rule of thumb, memory allocation beats most other costs.
+Avoiding closure allocation is reliable and predictable at improving performance.

 This may change with future advancements in JS engines.